elliotberdy/screenshot-api/README.md

 Puppeteer also has an easy way of taking a full page screenshot, so I went ahead and created another endpoint that would return the full page screenshot in the base64 encoding as well.

+The last thing I wanted to include in the "MVP" was some basic error checking.
+I wanted to make sure that a url was always provided and that the url was properly formatted.
+In JavaScript, if you create a new URL object with the passed in URL, it will throw an error if the URL format is not valid.
+Therefore, I used that strategy to guarantee that the URL was at least formatted properly.
+I also threw an error if there was an error while taking the screenshot or if the URL did not exist.

-Once I got that working, I was left with two API endpoints that when given a URL, could return the base64 encoding of a regular or full page screenshot of that webpage.
+Once I got all of that working, I was left with two API endpoints that when given a URL, could return the base64 encoding of a regular or full page screenshot of that webpage.

 ### Deploying the API